guidefari/here_hugo/content/note/ec2.md

 - Uses VPC networking
 - AZ resilient.
 Instance fails if AZ fails
 - Can use local on-host storage, or Elastic Block Store (Network storage)
+- EC2 has a soft limit of 20 instances per region

 ## Instance lifecycle